May 9, 2019

 -Mario R. Ortiz

-Dean, Decker School of Nursing
+Dean, Decker College of Nursing and Health Sciences

 - Study with peers.
 Form a study group and teach each other what you’ve learned.
+While

-brain, so try to pick nutritious snacks to fuel your mind and your body.
+so try to pick nutritious snacks to fuel your mind and your body.

 -Gloria E. Meredith